arpitmathur2412/DSA_C/README.md

 # DSA_C
-This repository consists of DSA projects in C
+This repository consists of my DSA projects in C